Delicious Shahi Paneer Recipe for a Royal Dining Experience

 • More cost-effective making it at home than ordering out!

-To make the most amazing Restaurant-Style Shahi Paneer at home, we need a couple of special ingredients.
+To make the most amazing paneer dish at home, we need a couple of special ingredients.
 However, no worries!
 The ingredient list overall isn’t too long, and you probably have a lot of these on hand already!
 For all measurements with the full ingredient list, make sure to scroll to the bottom of this post for the FULL PRINTABLE RECIPE CARD, so you can save this recipe for later!
 The recipe card will also allow you to adjust the number of servings, so whether it’s a romantic dinner for two or a family feast, you’ll know how much of everything you’ll need without having to do any calculations yourself!

 • Paneer: Use either fresh homemade paneer or packaged paneer.
 I’ll be cutting mine into small rectangles.